eccentricOrange/personal-blogs/docs/tools.md

 Source: GitHub (this blog's repository)

 When you "clone" a repository, you download a copy of the history (`.git` folder) and working directory to your local machine.
 You can then make changes, and "push" them back to the online repository.
 You can also "pull" changes from the online repository to your local machine.
+Look into [workflows](#resources-for-standard-practices-and-workflows) to learn more.

 ![Git flow](https://i.imgur.com/oodiCnB.pngg)